geograz/Parametric_Rockmass_Studies/README.md

 │   ├── PDD1_0.xlsx				- result excel file containing input parameters for PDD1 generation from Erharter (2024) and compiled Grasshopper analyses
 │   ├── PDD1_1.xlsx				- result excel file extended from PDD1_0.xlsx that also contains basic voxel data parameters │   ├── PDD1_2.xlsx				- final result excel file extended from PDD1_1.xlsx that also contains advanced complexity analyses parameters
-├── rasters						- folder containing rastered representations of all 5000 models of PDD1 at resolutions of 0.25, 0.2, 0.15, 0.1 and 0.05 m.
-Total = 25 000 rasters
 ├── src							- folder with Python scripts
 │   ├── A_compiler.py				- Script that compiles the recorded data from samples of the discrete discontinuity networks and creates excel files PDD1_0.xlsx and PDD1_1.xlsx for further processing.
 │   ├── B_analyzer.py				- Script that processes the compiled records of the discrete discontinuity dataset, computes additional and complexity parameters.
 Output: PDD1_2.xlsx